the-themis-benchmarks/home/README.md

 # 2. Instructions for Using Themis

-The instructions in this section was mainly used for artifact evaluation.
+The instructions in this section was used for artifact evaluation.
 In the artifact evaluation, we run Themis in Virtual Machine with all the required stuffs already installed and prepared.
 You can follow the instructions in this section to get familar with Themis.
 You can download the VM image `Themis.ova` (15GB) from [this link](https://drive.google.com/file/d/14vFcjGQgTup8qwwsdZFF7XPubtHB5bgl/view?usp=sharing) on Google Drive.